 Contractor: Martin J Wicklem

-Description: The building faces north and is a two story structure.
+Description: The building faces north and is a two story brick and concrete structure.
+The rectangular shaped building is located in the center of Pagosa Springs.
 The building is a light yellow colored stucco.
 The east section of the building is two stories and the newer west section is one story.
 The east section has arched windows and a recessed central entrance on the north side.
 The roof line is flat.
+In the building is the original bank vault from the days that it housed the First National Bank.
+The building houses the District Court and County Court of the 7th Judicial District.
+The courthouse is temporially closed.

 Photos taken 2011